top of page

 Minor Nail Surgery

-Minor surgical intervention is used if the ingrown nail is severe, if conservative care is difficult, or if the ingrown toenail does not respond well to conservative treatment.
+Minor surgical intervention is used if the ingrown nail is severe, if conservative care is difficult, or if the ingrown toenail does not respond well to conservative treatment and there is often recurrent infections.
 Nail surgery is a relatively simple procedure and is a permanent solution to the problem.
-There are a few different minor surgical procedures that can be utilised by a podiatrist to treat an ingrown toe nail.
+There are a few different minor surgical procedures that can be utilised by the podiatrist to treat an ingrown toe nail.
 These can all be performed in the treatment room under a local anaesthetic.

-The most common minor surgical procedure is the removal of a portion along the side of the nail.
+The most common minor surgical procedure is the removal of a portion along the side of the nail, known as a partial nail avulsion.
 In the worst case scenario it may be necessary to remove the entire nail.
 At the base of the nail there are cells which cause the nail to grow.
-Unless something is done to remove these cells then the nail will grow back.
+Unless something is done to remove these cells then the nail will grow back, often in the same way it has done previously.
 A chemical (phenol) is applied to destroy these cells and prevent nail re-growth.
 After the surgery you will need to keep your foot elevated for a few hours and rest.
 You can return to work or school the following day.
 It is advised that you refrain from sports and running for at least two weeks.

 IMG_3109.jpeg